hashicorp/terraform-website/content/source/docs/enterprise/migrate.html.md

 Before beginning, it's best to create an additional backup of your RDS database.
 This will allow you to roll back the data and continue to use the AMI if necessary.

 To create an RDS backup, go to the [Amazon RDS Instances](https://console.aws.amazon.com/rds/home?region=us-east-1#dbinstances:).
-You may need to change the region that you are viewing in order to see your PTFE instance.
+You may need to change the region that you are viewing in order to see your Terraform Enterprise instance.
 Once you find it, click on the instance name.
 On the next page, select **Instance Actions** and then **Take snapshot**.
 On the **Take DB Snapshot** page, enter a name for the snapshot such as `Pre-Installer Migration`, and then click **Take Snapshot**.

 The snapshot will take a little while to create.
 After it has finished, you can continue with the rest of the migration steps.